mariozelaschi/PI-Pwn/README.md

 ## Tested Hardware

-Pi-Pwn has been tested on the following models, but is not limited to them:
+PI-Pwn has been tested on the following models, but is not limited to them:

 ### Raspberry Pi Models